jstacoder/jstacoder.github.io/content/posts/2019-06-01-vanilla-redux/index.md

 ## Why Just Redux?

-Many people find it difficult to learn react-redux, because they may know react, but if they have not yet run into redux it can be very confusing.
-So i found it useful to start out learning how to use redux by itself, then when you need to connect it to react you will have a much better idea of what is needed.
+Many people have told me they find it difficult to learn react-redux.
+I think it is because even though they may know react, if they have not yet run into redux it can be very confusing.
+So i found it useful to start out learning how to use redux by itself (**without react**).
+After that when you need to connect your store to a react app you will have a much better idea of what is needed.

 So what does that mean?
 We can make a small command line task list app as an example.